 The tenant failed to pay the rent in June 2015 and the landlord claimed that the side letter had been terminated and that the open market rent was payable and proposed a rent of £300,000 p.a.; subsequently RICS appointed an expert and the rent review progressed and was determined by the amount of £232,500 p.a.

 The Court considered whether or not the right for the landlord to terminate the side letter upon any breach of contract by the tenant and with retrospective effect, was a penalty and therefore unenforceable.

 The Court concluded that it was unenforceable; the obligation to pay rent at a higher rate from the rent commencement date of the lease, regardless of the nature and consequences of the breach, was penal in nature and that the extra financial detriment to the tenant seemed “exorbitant and unconscionable” and was out of all proportion to the landlord’s legitimate interest in having the tenant comply with its obligations.

 This case demonstrates the risk involved in agreeing side rent concessions as well as the potential consequences of not paying rent on the date it falls due.

-For further information relating to the points raised in this article, please contact Johanne Spittle, Director, or a member of the Property Litigation Team.
+For further information relating to the points raised in this article, please call us on 0330 404 6394 and ask to speak to member of the Commercial Property Litigation team.

 Please note this information is provided by way of example and may not be complete and is certainly not intended to constitute legal advice.
 You should take bespoke advice for your circumstances.